sau1401/MentalStates/README.md

 ## editing this

 If you want to change the speed of the spheres or add just other customization options, go into the Form1.cs file and look around.
 But, if you're stuck with what does what, do try to search it up before editing it!
 Things are in specific places for a reason and mostly everything is laid out for ease of reading.
 You can also add a "settings" option for the screensaver if you know how to do that!

+Some documentation will help and some won't.
+But please feel free to let your creativity go wild!
+You can generate more shapes and sizes with some simple changes and adding a few more classes.
+Not to mention add some customization to mental states that aren't implemented fully.